marcelestial/flaskbooks/README.md

 # flaskbooks
 A Flask webapp for building user-specific personal book libraries.
 Stores book data including title, author, description, ISBN, and URL for cover image, and supports user registration and login.
+In addition to Python, Flask and HTML, uses CSS, Javascript, Bootstrap, SQLite, SQLAlchemy, and WTForms.
 ## Installation (Mac OS X)
 #### Clone the source locally:
 ```